schwoere/buildenvironment/README.md

     ln -s /usr/lib/x86_64-linux-gnu/libglut* glut/lib/
     ln -s /usr/include/GL/ glut/include/

 For OpenCV have a look at the official Guide [OpenCV Installation in Linux](http://docs.opencv.org/doc/tutorials/introduction/linux_install/linux_install.html) or a special Ubuntu-Guide [OpenCV on Ubuntu](https://help.ubuntu.com/community/OpenCV).
-After that, the libs and includes can be linked to the external\_libraries folder:
+After that, the libraries and includes can be linked to the external\_libraries folder:

     //linking for opencv
     mkdir -p opencv/lib
-    ln -s /usr/local/lib/libopencv_* opencv/lib/
-    ln -s /usr/local/include/ opencv/
+    mkdir -p opencv/include

-If you have placed the libraries in a different folder to \<ubitrack>/external\_libraries, you have to specify the path where Ubitrack has to search for the libraries.
-This can be done by executing the following command in the \<ubitrack\> folder:
+If you have placed the libraries in a different folder to < ubitrack >/external\_libraries, you have to specify the path where Ubitrack has to search for the libraries.
+This can be done by executing the following command in the < ubitrack > folder:

     scons EXTERNAL_LIBRARIES=/home/user/path/to/all/external/libraries/